Niko-ux-netizen/CampusAI/README.md

 The model is still far from perfect and is still in development.
 Currently when the probability of an input-response is higher than 1, it goes to the campus model.
 If its lower it chooses the Dialo model for better conversational skills.

+Current objective

-Current objective is to fine tune the DialoGPT model to handle the campus questions.
+- Fine tuning the DialoGPT model to handle the campus questions.
+- Modifying the dataset to handle more/more complex questions or inputs.

 ![Alt text](image.png)